YiranDu2018/Beta-Test-for-FRAMalyse/README.md

 Your feedback is invaluable in improving the software before the final release.

 The beta phase lasts 5 weeks, starting on **February 24** and ending on **March 31**.
 You can use, test, and give feedback on the software independently and completely flexibly within your own time frame.
+The time required is approximately 3-4 hours.
 We would appreciate it if you could complete the test within the first 3 weeks.

 ---
 ## 📥 Installation & Setup